Information About SURCA

 What is SURCA?

 Washington State University undergraduates are conducting research, pursuing scholarship, and/or involved in creative activities in partnership with a mentor.
 The students’ efforts make original intellectual or creative contributions to a discipline.
 SURCA invites undergraduate presenters who are in the early stages of their research as well as those who are more experienced.
 The Novice, Early Career, Crimson, and Gray awards provide students with all levels of experience an opportunity to compete for awards.
-Awards are made in eight different categories.
+Awards are made in eight categories of disciplines.

 Faculty, staff, post docs, and experts from the community are invited to be SURCA judges.
 Everyone is invited to attend the event and learn about the work of the next generation of experts.
 Faculty are invited to include SURCA as part of the learning requirements for their individual courses.